gatsbyjs/gatsby/docs/docs/sourcing-content-from-json-or-yaml.md

 - The `contents` list holds some data to be displayed.
 - The `links` list holds some endpoints to other pages.

-### Gatsby configuration
+### Configure Gatsby pages

-Now that the site structure and contents exists, we need to tell Gatsby to generate the appropriate pages and display the contents for each one.
+Once the dynamic site structure and content exists, you need to tell Gatsby to generate the appropriate pages and display the contents for each one.

 If you don't already have one, create a `gatsby-node.js` file at the root of the project.
 Add the following code inside the file: